SnapPetal/cdk-simplewebsite-deploy/README.md

 ![Release](https://github.com/SnapPetal/cdk-simplewebsite-deploy/workflows/release/badge.svg?branch=main)

 # cdk-simplewebsite-deploy
-This is an AWS CDK Construct to simplify deploying a single-page website using either S3 buckets or CloudFront distributions.
+This is an AWS CDK Construct to simplify deploying a single-page website using either S3 buckets or CloudFront distributions with enhanced security, performance, and monitoring capabilities.

 ## Installation and Usage